‘Bold And The Beautiful’ Spoilers Monday, August 13: Wyatt Asks Katie If She Has Bill’s Approval Yet [Video]

 “Did you get my dad’s approval yet?”

 In an interesting clip due to air on Monday’s episode of B&B, Wyatt will ask his ex if she has his dad’s approval yet.
-The scene plays out while Sally, Wyatt, Katie and Thorne are hanging out at the Bikini Bar.
+The scene plays out while Sally, Wyatt, Katie, and Thorne are hanging out at the Bikini Bar.
 Sally is wearing a black bikini, and Katie is wearing a purple one.
 The words catch Katie by surprise, and she almost spits out her drink.
-It seems as if that was the last thing that she was expecting to hear, while Wyattappears to still be holding onto a grudge.
+It seems as if that was the last thing that she was expecting to hear, while Wyatt appears to still be holding onto a grudge.

 “It’s gonna be the hardest thing I’ll ever have to do.”

 Elsewhere, Liam and Steffy will be talking and reminiscing about the old days and what could have been between them.
 Bold and the Beautiful spoiler video shows that she also talks about having to do something extremely difficult.
-She could be referring to their daughter Kelly, since Inquisitr reports that these two will have to make a decision regarding their daughter.
+She could be referring to their daughter Kelly, since the Inquisitr reports that these two will have to make a decision regarding their daughter.

 Hope is over the moon now that Liam has proposed.
 Of course, she went home to fetch her original engagement ring that Liam gave her and told him that he was under no pressure when she gave him the ring to propose.
 BB fans saw how Liam got down on one knee and asked her to be his wife.